-The main practice at Longhill Health Care Centre is open between 8am to 6.30pm Monday to Friday.
-Appointments are available from 9.30am to 11.30am and 3.30pm to 5.30pm daily.
-Early and late appointments are available on Thursdays from 7am and up to 8.30pm.
-The branch surgery at Savoy road is open between 9am to 1pm Monday to Friday.
-Appointments are available from 9.30am to 11.30am daily.
+The practice is open between 8am to 6pm Monday to Friday.
+Appointments are available from 8.30am to 11am and 3.30pm to 5.40pm daily.
+Late appointments are available on a Monday from 6.30pm up to 8pm.

-The proportion of the practice population in the 01-04 years age group is lower than the England average.
-The practice population in the 30-44 years age group is also lower than the England average.
-The practice population in the 50-84 years age group was similar to the England average.
+The proportion of the practice population in the 01-04 years age group is higher than the England average.
+The practice population in the 10-19 years age group is also significantly lower than the England average.
+The practice population in the 20-39 years age group is significantly higher to the England average.
 The practice scored two on the deprivation measurement scale, which is the second most deprived, the deprivation scale goes from one to ten, with one being the most deprived.
 People living in more deprived areas tend to have greater need for health services.
-The overall practice deprivation score is worse than the England average, the practice is 37.1 and the England average is 21.8.
+The overall practice deprivation score is worse than the England average, the practice is 34.7 and the England average is 21.8.

-The practice, along with all other practices in the Hull CCG area have a contractual agreement for NHS 111 service to provide Out of Hours (OOHs) services from 6:30pm to 8am.
+The practice, along with all other practices in the Hull CCG area have a contractual agreement for NHS 111 service to provide Out of Hours (OOHs) services from 6pm to 8am.
 This has been agreed with the NHS England area team.
 When the practice is closed, patients use the NHS 111 service to contact the OOHs provider.
 Information for patients requiring urgent medical attention out of hours is available in the waiting area, in the practice information leaflet and on the practice website.

-The practice was inspected on 1 December 2015 and following this inspection we took enforcement action in relation to the safe management of medicines and good governance.
+The practice was inspected on 6 and 14 October 2015 and following this inspection we took enforcement action in relation to the safe management and good governance.